FabioArdis/AITRIS/README.md

 python3.12 aitris.py
 ```

+You can pause the game by pressing the `P` key.

 # Game basics

 This is a classic tetromino puzzle game: stack various shapes until you reach the roof.